chaoxu/blog/posts/2011-07-11-b-3-is-automatic-a-simple-proof.md

 {Proof}
     Let $A=\{\Delta,\Delta^{-1},\sigma_1,\sigma_2\}$, then $A$ generates $G$.
-    The Garside normal form is a regular lanuage over $A$ because they exist an explicit regular expression $R$ that matches it.
+    The Garside normal form is a regular language over $A$ because they exist an explicit regular expression $R$ that matches it.

     $R = (\Delta^*\cup(\Delta^{-1*}))(X\cup X')$